ickoxii/BearShare/README.md

 ## Questions
 - What is your project?
+    - Our project is a collaborative file sharing editor.
+It is a hosted file server where clients can connect and edit in real-time together on multiple files.
 - What novel work did you do?
+    - We implemented conflict free replicated data time to handle real-time edits and collision resolution based on the latest research we found.
+      We integrated a custom TLS-style encryption protocol to ensure clients are provided with a measure of security.
 - What did you learn?
+    - We learned it is difficult to handle real-time simultaneous updates with collision resistant libraries.
+      It was hard for us to integrate encryption in our frontend to portray what was integrated in our backend, but we managed to figure it out by using the same handshake protocol that the Rust server used, with a different Javascript (@noble) crypto library.
 - What was challenging?
+  - Challenging parts of this project included:
+    - Finding a collision-resolution strategy for multiple updates at the same time
+    - Integrating our custom encryption protocol with our frontend
 - What AI tools did you use, and what did you use them for?
 What were their benefits and drawbacks?
+  - We used ChatGPT and ClaudeAI for various tasks including brainstorming, creating our company logo, as well as assisting with code generation
+  - We found them very useful for increasing developer efficiency by automating tedious tasks such as writing HTML or JavaScript.
+  - We also used them to generate Rust code as it is a syntactically difficult language, so these tools helped us connect the gap between what we conceptually wanted to do and the specific syntax to accomplish it.
+  - The increase in developer efficiency was definitely a benefit.
+  - However, a drawback was that ChatGPT and Claude often make mistakes that are difficult to debug, so that takes some time, but they were still time-savers overall.
 - What would you do differently next time?
+  - If we were to do it all over, we would probably try to create less coupling between the frontend and backend.
+  - Additionally, it would be a fun extention to add certificate verification to the TLS-style encryption protocol we made.
+  - Other possible extentions we could add include having the ability to upload a starting document.

 ## What to submit
 - Push your working code to the main branch of your team's GitHub Repository before the deadline